How to Practice Sustainable Floor Care

 Different Floors Require Different Care

 Tile, wood, laminate, and carpet flooring all require different care methods.
 However, all four of these flooring types have cleaning methods that can be readily adapted for sustainable floor cleaning.
-When it comes to tile flooring, maintenance is relatively simple and there is a larger margin of error before damage occurs.
-When mopping tile you do not need to be concerned about causing water damage.
-Hardwood flooring is a bit trickier to care for as it is damaged easier than other floorings and more prone to scratches and water damage.
+When it comes to tile flooring, maintenance is relatively simple, and there is a larger margin of error before damage occurs.
+When mopping tile, you do not need to be concerned about causing water damage.
+Hardwood flooring is a bit trickier to care for as it is damaged more easily than other floorings and is more prone to scratches and water damage.
 However, wood flooring has the advantage of being able to be sanded down and refinished for repairs or upgrades.
-Laminate flooring can look like tile or wood, but the cleaning requirements for it are more complicated, because the laminate is incredibly susceptible to water damage and can only be mopped sporadically since the surface cannot be sanded and refinished.
-Carpet flooring cleaning methods differ the most from others, as the soft surface cannot be cleaned with a broom or mop, and instead typically requires additional tools such as a vacuum or carpet cleaning machine.
+Laminate flooring can look like tile or wood, but the cleaning requirements for it are more complicated because the laminate is incredibly susceptible to water damage and can only be mopped sporadically since the surface cannot be sanded and refinished.
+Carpet flooring cleaning methods differ the most from others, as the soft surface cannot be cleaned with a broom or mop and instead typically requires additional tools such as a vacuum or carpet cleaning machine.

 The Key to Sustainable Floor Care